neilbantoc/cmuviscourse17-hw-bantoc-neil/hw2/readme.md

 The interactive **bar chart** will allow us to see the evolution of attendance, total number of goals, the number of games, and the number of participating countries over the years.

-Future homework assignments link these bar charts to other dimenions of interest, such as maps and detailed information panels.
+Future homework assignments link these bar charts to other dimensions of interest, such as maps and detailed information panels.

 ## Implementation